koopakam47/mfp-diary-parser/README.md

 ## Visualizations & Summaries

-### 1. Weight Over Time
+### 1. Weight Over Time vs. Calorie Intake
 ![Weight Over Time](visualizations/weight_over_time.png)
-- I notice that my weight fluctuates, especially during periods when I eat more calories or change my macro balance.
-Most spikes in weight seem to follow cheat days where I eat more than usual.
-If my weight trends up or down outside my goals, I review my food choices for those days.
-When my weight is stable and healthy, I know I'm managing my diet well.
+- Weight loss has been consistent over time and cheat days have had little to no impact on consistent weight gain.
+Moderate to aggresive increase in calorie intake drives weight gain, while aggresive dieting leads to psychological and physical burnout and causes unplanned cheat days.

 ### 2. Daily Calorie Intake
 ![Daily Calorie Intake](visualizations/daily_calories.png)
-- I see spikes in my calorie intake that usually line up with cheat days, weekends, or social events.
-When my calories are consistent and close to my goal, I feel best.
-If I notice long stretches of low calories, I check for signs of low energy.
-Too many high-calorie days can lead to weight gain, so I keep an eye on those.

 ### 3. Daily Macros
 ![Daily Macros](visualizations/daily_macros.png)
-- Most days, my macros look balanced, but I see spikes in protein, carbs, and fat after cheat days or big meals.
-If I notice my fat intake is high for several days, I try to adjust my food choices.
-I aim for enough protein to support my activity level.
+- Most spikes in macro intake are due to cheat days.
+Increased carb intake in July has lead to improved physical performance and feelings of satiety.
+I've faced difficulty in keeping my protein intake under 200 grams.
+Fats have been kept deliberately low to allow for more carb intake but I'm slowly increasing them to see how it effects physical performance.

 ### 4. Daily Nutrients
 #### Cholesterol
 ![Daily Cholesterol](visualizations/daily_cholesterol_mg.png)
-- Most days I'm under the recommended 300mg, but I see spikes that line up with cheat days or when I eat eggs or shellfish.
+- Overall my cholesterol intake is a bit high (over 300 mg), but spikes are driven by cheat days.

 #### Sodium
 ![Daily Sodium](visualizations/daily_sodium_mg.png)

-- I often go over the 2300mg limit, especially after cheat days, processed foods, or restaurant meals.
-I know I should cut back to help my blood pressure.
+- I often go over the 2300 mg recommendation, but I don't find this concerning as I rely on sodium as a source of electrolytes, and my blood pressure is in a very healthy range.

 #### Sugar
 ![Daily Sugar](visualizations/daily_sugar_grams.png)
 - My sugar intake is usually moderate, but it jumps after cheat days, desserts, or lots of fruit.
-If I see too many high-sugar days, I try to cut back for my health.

 #### Fiber
 ![Daily Fiber](visualizations/daily_fiber_grams.png)
-- Some days I don't hit the 25g target, so I try to eat more whole grains, fruits, and veggies.
-More fiber helps my digestion and keeps me full.
+- Overall fiber intake is in a good spot.

 ### 5. Top Foods
 ![Top Foods](visualizations/top_foods.png)
 - I see that lean proteins like chicken breast and protein powder, and staple carbs like rice and lentils, are my top foods.
-If I notice processed foods or sweets in the top 10, I try to eat them less often for better health.

 ## How to Use
 1. Place your MyFitnessPal diary PDFs in the `pdf/` folder.